Speaker Breakup and how to reduce its distortion

 This uncontrolled motion is related to the electrical current flowing through the voice coil.

-As the cone vibrates, it generates a back electromotive force (EMF) that opposes the current flow and create current distortion in the voice coil.
+As the cone vibrates, it generates a back electromotive force (EMF) that opposes the current flow and creates current distortion in the voice coil.

 Inductance and Impedance